Image: "Daphne" lampworked glass by Steve Scherer

 Kristal Gilkey, of Berea, brings her potter’s wheel to the center and amazes visitors as she throws vast numbers of pottery pieces on the wheel.
 She even manages to transport the work back home to her studio Alley Cat Pottery.

 Glass artist Steve Scherer, of Edmonton, is a popular demonstrating artist who uses his gas torch to create intricate animals, figures and birds from glass.
-During his demonstration, Scherer often shows artisan center staff how to work the glass, as they make small animals under his supervision.
+On May 12, Scherer will be demonstrating at the Center and he often shows artisan center staff how to work the glass, as they make small animals under his supervision.
 The exciting process of flame and glass mesmerizes visitors.
 His figurative piece in the exhibit titled “Grace” was created with borosilicate glass and fumed with gold.
+His piece "Daphne" is a depiction of the Greek legend.

 Two-dimensional artists have also demonstrated their techniques over the years, including printmaker Deborah Stratford, of Louisville, Louie Northern, Carl Von Fischer and Janice Harding Owens of Mount Vernon, and Janice Miller, of Lancaster.
 From formal landscapes to folk art paintings and linocut prints, artist demonstrations offer a wide array of 2-D techniques accompanied by educational handouts, free to visitors.